AlisonTristao/line_follower_simulator/README.md

 ![Simulator Image](imagens/image.png)

-# get the clean code on the alison branch
+# get the clean code on the clean_project branch

 ## Description
 The **Line Follower Simulator** is a simulator for a line-following robot.
 It allows testing control algorithms and simulating the behavior of a robot on different types of tracks.